davidB/experiment_android_rust/README.md

   There are other way to install `android-sdk` and `android-ndk` (download + unzip or brew or ...) this is the most common way.

+## Experimentations

+### `exp_0`

+I try to create shell script to setup the environment variables (PATH, platform,...) like in articles or some samples I found.
+But it was not enough reliable/portable to my taste.

 ## Links

 ### Articles